pyinvoke/invoke/sites/docs/concepts/configuration.rst

 * Booleans are set as follows: ``0`` and the empty value/string (e.g.
   ``SETTING=``, or ``unset SETTING``, or etc) evaluate to ``False``, and any other value evaluates to ``True``.
-* Lists and dicts are currently unsupported and will raise an exception;
+* Lists and other complex types are currently unsupported and will raise an exception;

     * In the future we may implement convenience transformations, such as splitting on commas to form a list; however since users can always